vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 The **IBMCloud VMWare Solution Shared** is a payGo environment.
 You pay a low monthly fee, and after that you pay for VM vCPU and Memory based on usage.
 Each instance comes with 5 public IP addresses, and a RedHat subscription.

 #### Install approach
 The overall approach is a **Bare Metal Install**, also known as UPI - User provisioned Infrastructure.
-The  [OpenShift 4.1 Bare Metal Install Quickstart](https://www.openshift.com/blog/openshift-4-bare-metal-install-quickstart) and [Install with Static IPs](https://www.openshift.com/blog/openshift-4-2-vsphere-install-with-static-ips) and [OpenShift 4.2 VSphere Quickstart](https://www.openshift.com/blog/openshift-4-2-vsphere-install-quickstart) describe the approach that is followed by the scripting we used.
+The  [OpenShift 4.1 Bare Metal Install Quickstart](https://www.openshift.com/blog/openshift-4-bare-metal-install-quickstart) and [Install with Static IPs](https://www.openshift.com/blog/openshift-4-2-vsphere-install-with-static-ips) and [OpenShift 4.2 VSphere Quickstart](https://www.openshift.com/blog/openshift-4-2-vsphere-install-quickstart) describe the approach that is followed by the vcd_toolkit_for_openshift.

 ## Ordering
 You order **VMware Solutions Shared** in IBM Cloud.
 When you order a new instance, a **DataCenter** is created in vCloud Director.
 It takes about an hour.